 Please click here for further information from West Sussex County Council.

 You can also apply in writing with a form available at the school office; all that is needed is your National Insurance number.
 Our staff can be available to help with the completion of forms or to organise a translator in a number of languages.
-You can also contact Mrs Dunne or Mrs Bullen who are the Pupil Premium leaders in the school.
+You can also contact Mrs Bullen who is the Pupil Premium leader in the school.